Chapter 5: Combat

 If the evasion/negation roll states that it evades/negates damage; only the damage from the attack is removed.
 All other effects happen as the ability states.
 This could include status effects, or discarding cards as examples.

-If the evasion/negation roll states that it evades/negates effects; the damage is still taken, but the additional effects from the attack are applied.
+If the evasion/negation roll states that it evades/negates effects; the damage is still taken, but the additional effects from the attack are not applied.
 Example: a [Standard Attack] adds [Burn]; damage would be taken from the [Standard Attack], but [Burn] would not be applied.

 If the evasion/negation roll states that it evades or negates all; damage and effects are completely negated.